Did you know?

 The little Kalk Bay community used all manner of whalebone for décor purposes: ribs for garden fences, vertebrae for the walls, shoulder bones for the steps and stairs, and jawbones for the entrances of their dwellings.

 Interestingly enough, a large Filipino community also sprung up in Kalk Bay, as if from nowhere.
-Some say the 1st Filipinos came from a shipwreck, others say they jumped ship in Simon’s Town.
+Some say the first Filipinos came from a shipwreck, others say they jumped ship in Simon’s Town.
 Whatever their origins, they sent word home that Kalk Bay was the place to be.

 Most of them went back home after the United States took the Philippines from Spain in 1898, and the rest married within the local community and stayed on.
 They were soon joined by Portuguese, Italians, Afrikaners and Indonesians, who had one thing in common: a love for fishing.

 The whalers are long gone, but the wonderful southern rights still visit these waters and show their young off.
 The fishermen still work down at the harbour, bringing in their fresh catches at noon and selling them off in a delightfully strident manner.
 You can pick up fresh fish here at great prices.

 In the past century, Kalk Bay has taken on a creative character that has made it a favoured residential area for artists, writers, musicians, restaurateurs and nightclub owners.
 Many of its fine old buildings have been renovated and preserved, and buying a house in Kalk Bay is often a tedious process because no-one wants to leave the place...